 If you’re almost 65, you should be thinking about enrolling in Medicare.
-To help you with this task, we’ve created the resources below, which take you through the process of researching your options and enrolling.
-Remember, if you want to enroll in a Medicare Advantage or Medicare Supplement plan, you must be enrolled in Medicare Part A and Part B (Original Medicare).
+To help you, we’ve created the guide below, which takes you through the process of researching your options and enrolling.
+Remember, if you want to enroll in a Medicare Advantage or Medicare Supplement plan, you must already be enrolled in Medicare Part A and Part B (Original Medicare).

 Get an overview of important eligibility rules for the different types of Medicare plans, including Original Medicare, Medicare Advantage and Medicare Supplement.